PortableApps/Launcher/Other/Source/Manual/ref/envsub.rst

 PAL:LastDriveLetter
 -------------------

-The drive letter from which the portable application ran last.
+The drive letter from which the portable app ran last.
 Useful with :ini-section:`[FileWriteN]` find and replace where the colon is not included in the path, e.g.  ``file:////%PAL:LastDriveLetter%/`` for ``file:////X/`` or even ``%PAL:LastDriveLetter%\:/`` for ``X\:/``.